 The best way to treat exercise intolerance associated with autonomic nervous system dysfunction is to determine the point during exercise at which a person begins to feel their symptoms increase, and then to exercise for short periods just below that threshold.
 This is called your sub-symptom threshold.

-Then, the duration and intensity of your exercise program gradually increases over time.
+Then, the duration and intensity of your exercise program gradually increase over time.
 Your exercise tolerance will slowly increase until you can exercise normally without negative symptoms.
 The ANS has to be retrained, and the more you use it successfully, the better it functions.

 Aerobic activity is ultimately crucial to success because the key factor in this method is raising the heart rate enough to benefit the brain without drastically increasing symptoms and then gradually making adjustments over time.
 A precise regimen like this is going to be difficult for an untrained individual to develop.
 We highly recommend that you find healthcare providers at a concussion clinic or sports medicine practice who are experienced in this treatment method to create a safe and effective exercise protocol that is specific to your needs.